PolySync/polysync-transcoder/README.md

 - Boost 1.63.0
 - Mettle

-To install the PolySync Transcoder and it's dependencies follow the [installation guide](https://github.com/PolySync/polysync-transcoder/wiki/Install).
+To install the PolySync Transcoder and its dependencies follow the [installation guide](https://github.com/PolySync/polysync-transcoder/wiki/Install).

 #### Examples